How to Overcome 5 Misunderstood Parts of Business Branding

 Originally posted on Jun 18, 2018

 Create an experience that delights your audience and makes them want to continue working with & referring business to you.

-Branding is one of the most misunderstood aspects of business.
+Branding is one of the most misunderstood aspects of a business.
 Some think it’s just a logo, while others mistake it for marketing.
 While both of those play a part in your business’ branding, they aren’t branding.
-I will clarify five of the most common misunderstood aspects of business branding.
-Then you will be equipped to use intentional branding to accelerate your business’ growth.
+I will clarify five of the most commonly misunderstood aspects of business branding.
+Then you will be equipped to use intentional branding to accelerate your business’s growth.

 Beyond the logo and marketing campaigns, your brand is how your target audience perceives the value you provide for the product or service you provide.
 Branding is the culmination of everything you say and do as perceived by people.

-Branding aims to establish a significant and differentiated presence in the market that attracts and retains loyal customers.
-To create an experience that delights your audience and makes them want to continue working with and referring business to you, implement the following.
+Branding aims to establish a significant, and differentiated, presence in the market that attracts and retains loyal customers.
+In order to overcome this obstacle, you need to create an experience that:

 I wish I could say it better, but Simon hits the proverbial nail on the head.
-Without a clear and well-defined purpose (or ‘why’) your company can’t expect onlookers to understand why you are different from the competition.
-It’s a bit of a head spinning concept.
-When done right a clear purpose not only solidifies the message you project in your marketing but also unifies your team internally.
+Without a clear and well-defined purpose (or ‘why’) your company can’t expect onlookers to understand why, let alone how, you are different from the competition.
+It’s a bit of a head-spinning concept.
+But when done right, a clear purpose not only solidifies the message you project in your marketing but also unifies your team internally.
 If your entire team knew and supported the driving force behind your business, how much better would your customer service be?